jenkinsci/synopsys-detect-plugin/README.md

 You can download the latest artifact from releases: https://updates.jenkins-ci.org/download/plugins/blackduck-detect/

 # Documentation
-Documentation for Synopsys Detect for Jenkins can be found at: https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=integrations%2Fjenkinsplugin%2Fjenkins.html&_LANG=enus
+Documentation for Synopsys Detect for Jenkins can be found [here](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/integrations/jenkinsplugin/jenkins.html)